hellatan/charCodeSequence/README.md

 # Interesting properties

-Coincidentally, if you view this method of matching the end of the input as a stream, it yields a highly efficient solution for a substring match algorithm.
+Coincidentally, the method of matching the end of the input and iteratively discarding characters that don't match produces a highly efficient solution for a sub-array match algorithm.
+Check out the code example above titled 'Use the findMatchFactory directly.'

+You could also use this algorithm in a stream.

 # Everything is unit tested and beautiful